128technology/docs/docs/intro_installation_bootable_media.md

   ![128T Role](/img/initializer_Serial2.png)

 2. For 128T routers, you will be prompted for the IP address(es) of your 128T conductor(s).
-If you have conductors, Enter their administrative addresses here, and this node will retrieve its configuration from the conductor.
+If you have conductors, enter the administrative addresses and the node will retrieve the configuration from the conductor.
 If you have only one conductor (i.e., a standalone conductor), leave the field labeled 2nd Conductor Address blank.
 If you have no conductors, choose **Skip**.
 3. When asked _What kind of Router/Conductor node is this?_, select from the following options:

   ![Identify the Node](/img/initializer_Serial3.png)